vsk8s/containerd/docs/cri/config.md

   # 'plugins."io.containerd.grpc.v1.cri".registry' contains config related to the registry
   [plugins."io.containerd.grpc.v1.cri".registry]
+    # Specifies a directory to look for registry configs in.
+    # Dir can be used just like /etc/docker/certs.d OR can contain a hosts.toml with more specific configurations.
+    #
+    # NOTE: Specifying this will cause the cri plugin to ignore any other registry configs specified in this configuration file.
+    config_path = "/etc/containerd/certs.d"

     # 'plugins."io.containerd.grpc.v1.cri.registry.headers sets the http request headers to send for all registry requests
     [plugins."io.containerd.grpc.v1.cri".registry.headers]